Oakleafknight06/Butane-Config/README.md

     - Add .container systemD files for my containers
     - Add ZFS storage configuration
     - Figure out how I copy my data on to the server in a repeatable fashion, without exposing/storing it online
+    - github action to make ignition on commit which changes butane file